Find the therapist that best suits your needs.

 Katrina Baros is a certified Parent Coach and considers it an honor to walk alongside parents in the journey of raising children.
 In one of the hardest jobs out there, having someone in your corner cheering you on matters, a lot.
 She equips families in creating a pathway toward hope and transformation through intentional parenting.

-Using this framework, she considers it an honor to walk alongside parents on their unique path with all its ups and downs.
+Using this framework, I considers it an honor to walk alongside parents on their unique path with all its ups and downs.
 The coaching process allows families to bring their real-life parenting scenarios to the table to work through.
 As parents shift from simply aiming for behavior modification to mentoring beliefs in the lives and hearts of our children, our lens and perspective can begin to shift.
 As parents look into their own beliefs, both about themselves and their children, it can lead to transformation for families.

-Katrina looks forward to sharing practical tools that will guide your family to find hope and support in the midst of the journey that comes with no manual.
+I look forward to sharing practical tools that will guide your family to find hope and support in the midst of the journey that comes with no manual.

 CONNECT WITH KATRINA.